Hepatitis is a general term used to describe inflammation of the liver.

 - not sharing any personal items (razor, toothbrush, tweezers, scissors)

-- disclosure of past practices and hepatitis C status when donating blood.
+- disclosing your past practices and hepatitis C status when donating blood

 The initial screening blood test looks for antibodies to the virus.
-Antibodies to Hepatitis C are usually present 6 weeks after infection but may take up to 6 months to develop.
+Antibodies to Hepatitis C are usually present six weeks after infection but may take up to six months to develop.

-A PCR (polymerase chain reaction) blood test looks for the presence of the virus in the blood.
+A polymerase chain reaction (PCR) blood test looks for the presence of the virus in the blood.

-Liver Function Tests (LFTs) are blood tests used to monitor the ongoing condition of the liver.
+Liver function tests are blood tests used to monitor the ongoing condition of the liver.